coalesceio/External-Data-Package/README.md

 * **Include Query ID**:  When true provides unique identifier for unloaded files by including a universally unique identifier (UUID) in the filenames of unloaded data files

 * **Detailed Output**: When true includes a row for each file unloaded to the specified stage.
 Columns show the path and name for each file, its size, and the number of rows that were unloaded to the file.

+  ### Copy Unload Deployment

+  Deployment not applicable for this node

 <h2 id="API">API </h2>